Málaga: Airport

-The city is served by Málaga-Costa del Sol Airport, one of the first in Spain and the oldest still in operation.
-In 2008, it handled 12,813,472 passengers, making it the fourth-busiest in Spain.
+The city is served by Málaga–Costa del Sol Airport, located approximately 8 km from the city centre.
+In 2025, the airport handled 26,760,549 passengers and 186,990 aircraft movements, both record annual totals, making it the fourth-busiest airport in Spain by passenger traffic.
 It is the international airport of Andalusia, accounting for 85 percent of its international traffic.
 The airport, connected to the Costa del Sol, has a daily link with twenty cities in Spain and over a hundred cities in Europe (mainly in the United Kingdom, Central Europe and the Nordic countries but also the main cities of Eastern Europe: Bucharest, Budapest, Sofia and Warsaw), North Africa, Middle East (Riyadh, Jeddah and Kuwait) and North America (New York City, Toronto and Montreal).

 The airport is connected to the city centre and surrounding areas through a transport hub, which includes the bus system and suburban trains and car parks.